speculatrix/tvh_epg/README.md

 * create a proper now/next view timeline
 * save a cache of channel information
 * make display more attractive
-* add feature to hover mouse for more information
-* get the channel icons
 * add a filter feature, to exclude or only include channels

 ### Done - in reverse order

+20181006
+* add a hover feature to show more information about a program
+* uses TVH server's own channel images; not sure if this is better

 20181003
 * implemented a settings page